Home » NavIC Navigation System

 Significance of NavIC for India

 • Strategic significance: It will help to reduce dependence on foreign satellite systems for navigation services, particularly for strategic sectors.
-It will make Indian Armed Forces self-reliant.
+It will make the Indian Armed Forces self-reliant.

 • Net security provider: Having a global navigation system bolsters the ability of a nation to serve as a net security provider.